-Osteopathia striata, also known as Voorhoeve disease, is a rare, benign dysplasia of bone, involving the epiphysis and metaphysis of tubular bones.
+Osteopathia striata, also known as Voorhoeve disease, is a rare, benign sclerosing bone dysplasia, involving the epiphysis and metaphysis of tubular bones.

 Oseopathia striata can be found in any age group.